EpicBrainUser/python-booklet/python_booklet.typ

 - Lists
 - Sets
 - Dictionaries
-What this means for you is that if you wanted to have a function that uses a list but doesn't change it, you need to create a slice of it, because, as we will see later, python holds the memory address of variables, not values, which means if you were to try to make a copy of a list, like so: \
+What this means for you is that if you wanted to have a function that uses a list but doesn't change it, you need to create a slice of it, because, as we will see later, python holds the memory address of #glspl("var"), not values, which means if you were to try to make a copy of a list, like so: \
 ```python list_copy = list``` \
 they would point to the same address in memory.
 Really you would need to do either this: \
 ```python list_copy = list[:]``` \